pursuit-curriculum/unit-dsa/intro-to-big-o/lesson-notes/README.md

 Big O of Algorithms is measured by:

-- **Time complexity** - the amount of time it takes to execute.
+- **Time complexity** - the amount of time it takes the function to complete.
 It is measured in the number of steps an algorithm takes rather than measures of time, like seconds or minutes.
 - **Space complexity** - the amount of memory (RAM) required for an algorithm to run.

-Each complexity can be described with a notation like O(n): Where n represents the number of elements.
+Each complexity can be described with a notation like `O(n)`: Where n represents the number of elements.

 Additionally, Big O can be represented visually with the execution time/memory on the y-axis and input size on the x-axis.